 We seek and acknowledge sustained giving from community and corporate partners to address current and emerging social service needs.
-These needs are better met through such partnerships – with money, time, people and skills – to bring about innovative solutions, effective programmes and initiatives to support our social service organisation members and their beneficiaries.
+These needs are better met through such partnerships – with money, time, people and skills – to bring about innovative solutions, effective programmes and initiatives to support our social service agency members and their beneficiaries.

 We have been engaging our corporate partners in organising creative events to raise funds for Community Chest beneficiaries.
 Our corporate partners include: